GOT A DENTAL EMERGENCY?….

 Broken tooth or decay into the pulp:

 When the pulp is infected, the tooth becomes very sensitive.
 It may throb, be worse on lying down and when exercising,the pain is continues and it spreads until it is unbearable.
 Pain killers stop working at this stage.
-Treatment: Either a root filling or extraction by your emergency dentist.
+Treatment: Either a root filling or extraction by our emergency dentist.
+Decay into the pulp is known as pulpitis and it is where the nerve inside the tooth is exposed to bacteria.
+You feel pain radiating throughout your face and throbbing continuously, especially when trying to sleep or exercise.

 A very common situation – broken tooth.

-Abscess (and Periapical Periodontitis).
-This is one of our most common complaints.
-People have had a tooth broken a few months, it hasn’t hurt or they controlled it with painkillers, so they left it, and now the pain comes ‘with a vengence’.
+This is one of our most common complaints we receive as an emergency.
+People have had a tooth broken a few months, it hasn’t hurt or they controlled it with painkillers, so they left it, and now the pain comes ‘with a vengeance’.

 Wobbly teeth – the most common cause of loose teeth is gum disease.

-What Is Gum Disease?
+Gum disease has different stages gingivitis which is early stages of gum disease, periodontitis which may have small pockets below the gum line which food may get trapped and the advanced periodontistis which is the last stages of gum disease.
 Here we talk about the most common form – chronic gum disease.
 It progresses slowly, over the years and early preventative treatment is best to stop it.
 It eventually results in tooth loss and is often the reason why people need dentures when they get older.

 Late stage Gum Disease: